Bill George (linebacker)

-William J. George (October 27, 1929 – September 30, 1982) was an American professional football player who was a middle linebacker for the Chicago Bears and the Los Angeles Rams of the National Football League (NFL).
+William J. George (October 27, 1929 – September 30, 1982) was an American professional football linebacker who played for the Chicago Bears and the Los Angeles Rams of the National Football League (NFL).

 George was born in Waynesburg, Pennsylvania, about 50 miles south of Pittsburgh.
 He is among numerous legendary football players born in football-rich Western Pennsylvania.
+He played college football for the Wake Forest Demon Deacons and was the Bears second-round draft pick in 1951.

+College career

+During his time playing at Wake Forest, George became the first All-American football player in team history and was a three-time selection to the All-Southern Conference Team.
+George was also a standout wrestler in high school and although Wake Forest did not field a wrestling team, he entered the Southern Conference wrestling tournament as an individual competitor without a team and won on three occasions at heavyweight.
+He was inducted into the Wake Forest Sports Hall of Fame in 1998.

+Professional career

-He attended college at Wake Forest University, and was the Bears' second-round draft pick in 1951.
-He began his pro football career the following year as a middle guard in the then-standard five-man defensive front.
+He began his pro football career in 1952 as a middle guard in the then-standard five-man defensive front.
 He was selected to play in eight consecutive Pro Bowls, from 1954 to 1961.

 George is credited as the first true middle linebacker in football history and, inadvertently, the creator of the 4–3 defense.
 Noting during a 1954 game with the Philadelphia Eagles that his tendency to hit the center right after the snap led to the quarterback passing right over his head, he began to drop back from the line, not only enabling him to intercept and otherwise disrupt several passes from that game forward but also creating the familiar 4–3 setup (four linemen and three linebackers).

 Hall of Famer Art Donovan had this to say about Bill George: "It's real hard to make the call, but the best linebacker I've ever seen play may have been the Bears' George.
 He was wild; he'd psyche himself up into a frenzy when he played.
 Then you'd meet him off the field and he was a completely different guy, another Clark Kent.
 And he'd line up anywhere on the field....
 Quarterbacks would be going out of their mind looking to find out where the hell Bill George was."

 In addition to his 18 career interceptions, George also recovered 19 fumbles, and in 1954 scored 25 points on 13 PATs and four field goals.
 In 1963, he led the Bears defense when they won the NFL Championship.